 - 1 large egg room temperature

-- 1 tsp vanilla paste or extract
+- 1 teaspoon vanilla paste or extract

-- Flaky salt for tops
+- Flaky sea salt for tops

 - In a medium frying pan or saucepan over medium heat, brown the butter, stirring every 15 seconds so the milk solids don’t stick to the bottom of the pan.

 - Pour the butter into a bowl and allow it to cool and solidify.
 The butter will turn opaque and the brown bits will settle to the bottom.
 If you want to speed up this process, place it in the fridge or freezer and stir it every 5 minutes until it solidifies, but is still soft.
 You want a spoon to effortlessly scoop through the butter.

 - Once the butter is ready to go, whisk together the flour, baking soda, and salt in a bowl and set aside.

 - Transfer the brown butter to a stand mixer fitted with the paddle attachment (or use a hand mixer), add both sugars and mix on medium speed for two minutes.
 Add the egg and vanilla, and mix on medium for another 30 seconds.

 - Scrape down the sides, then with the mixer on low speed, add in the flour mixture until just combined.
 Add in ¾ of the chopped chocolate and mix on low until just combined.

 - Chill the cookie dough for at least two hours, but preferably overnight or 24 hours.
 This allows the flavor of the brown butter to fully develop and penetrate the dough.